Edge-Locksmith-Services/Locksmith-website/businessanalysis.md

 # Introduction
 ## Business purpose
-The introduction of a website dedicated to the company would allow for
+The introducation of a dedicated website to enhance the business of Edge Locksmith Services be allwoing for potential customers an easier way to locate infromation on the company, what services the company provides, how to get in contact with the company to schedule appointments.
+The website would enhance how the company operates and would also pressumbley lead to an increase in business due to information about the company being easier to obtain.
 ## Business scope
 The business domain is Edge Locksmith Services INC. The business activities would include re-keying locks, replacing and repairing door hardware, selling and installing new hardware, selling and servicing safe locks, and performing emergency services as required such as unlocking locked doors, vehicles, and replacing lost keys.
 The website would allow for a wider reach to potential customers and also allow for pertinent information such as pricing for service, what services are offered by the company, and how to reach the company to be listed in an easy to access way.
 ## Overview